paduagroup/clandpol/README.md

     #    alternatively pair lj/cut/thole/long could be used avoiding hybrid/overlay and
     #    allowing mixing; see doc pages.

-Pair i-j interactions between induced dipoles are described by `pair_coeff` in `pair-drude.lmp`.
-The `pair.lmp` and `pair-drude.lmp` files can be concatenated into `pair-p.lmp`, which is used for the next step.

-#### 3. Scale LJ interactions between fragments
+#### 1.3 Scale LJ interactions between fragments

-    python scaleLJ.py -f fragment.ff -a alpha.ff -i fragment.inp -ip pair-p.lmp -op pair-p-sc.lmp
+    scaleLJ.py -f fragment.ff -a alpha.ff -i fragment.inp -ip pair.lmp -op pair-sc.lmp

-The script performs modification of Lennard-Jones interaction between atoms of the fragments.
-To prevent double counting of the induction effects, which are included implicitly in the empirical LJ potential, the epsilon value should be scaled.
-By default, the scaling factor is predicted by this script on the basis of simple properties,
+The `scaleLJ` script scales LJ epsilon parameters between fragments to prevent double counting of induction effects.
+This is needed if starting from a non-polarizable force field that implicitly includes polarization in the LJ terms.
+By default, the scaling factor is computed  by this script from the charges and dipole moments of the fragments

 <img src="https://render.githubusercontent.com/render/math?math=k_{ij} = \bigg (1 %2B  c_0 r_{ij}^2 \frac{ Q_i^2\alpha_j %2B Q_j^2\alpha_i}{\alpha_i\alpha_j}  %2B   c_1 \frac{\mu_i^2 \alpha_j %2B \mu_j^2 \alpha_i}{\alpha_i \alpha_j} \bigg )^{-1}">

-It can also be obtained through quantum chemistry calculation, via Symmetry-Adapted Perturbation Theory (SAPT), which can be invoked with the `-q` option.
-Scaling of the sigma value allows adjustment of the density of the system (if necessary), and can be enabled using the `-s` option which has a default value of 0.985.

-    python scaleLJ.py [...] -s                   - scale all fragments' sigma by 0.985
-    python scaleLJ.py [...] -s 0.9               - scale all fragments' sigma by a user-defined value python scaleLJ.py [...] -s c2c1im c4h10      - scale the specified fragments' sigma by 0.985
-    python scaleLJ.py [...] -s 0.9 c2c1im c4h10  - scale the specified fragments' sigma by a user-defined value

-The script requires several input files with fragment specification, structure files of fragments in common formats (`.xyz`, `.zmat`, `.mol`, `.pdb`), and the `pair-p.lmp` file.

-The file containing specification of monomers and dimers has the following format:
+Charges and dipole moments for new fragments can be calculated using quantum chemistry (we used the level MP2/cc-pVTZ).
+Details are given in the [CL&Pol] paper.
+Fragment charges and dipole moments are provided in the file `fragment.ff`:

     # fragment.ff
     MONOMERS